 The top of the mountain is where we all want to live.
-Not some kind of “pie-in-the-sky, by-and-by” existence, but a life lived on the mountaintop of God’s leading, a place where we know that we are living in God’s will and following His direction for our lives.
-This is a place where we can trust Him.
-We love living here.
-Most of us, I believe, would prefer to dwell there permanently.
+Not some kind of “pie-in-the-sky, by-and-by” existence, but a life lived on the mountaintop of God’s leading.

-However, there are lessons to be learned on the mountaintop, as well.
-We begin to discern the direction in which God wants to lead us.
-This is where we begin to enjoy Jesus and to build our relationship with Him.
-Studying His word and taking time to pray no longer are things we just try to get through.
-Our Bible study and prayer become joyful, as we learn to communicate with God out of thanksgiving and praise.
-As we begin to discern the direction in which He wants us to take, we are encouraged about the possibilities He has in store for us.
+There are lessons to be learned on the mountaintop as well.
+We discern the direction God wants to lead us into.
+This is where we begin to enjoy Jesus and build our relationship with Him.
+Studying His Word and praying no longer become activities we just try to get through.
+Our Bible study and prayer times become joyful.
+As we begin to discern the direction He wants us to take, we are encouraged about the possibilities He has in store for us.

 On the mountaintop we learn to love.
 When we finally realize just how much God loves us, we can reach out to others in love and service.
-We are His hands and His feet here on earth.
-God has placed us here to be His ambassadors, so we can draw others to Him through the love we show to them.
+We become His hands and His feet here on earth.
+God has placed us here to be His ambassadors, so we can draw others to Him.
 On the mountaintop we learn that no matter what lies ahead, we are safe in Him.
 We can trust in Jesus alone.
 Proverbs 3:5-6 (ESV) says, “Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 God is faithful, and He is good.

-On the mountaintop we learn that God will show us how to live in the valley.
+On the mountaintop we learn from God how to live when we are in the valley.
 He teaches us that we cannot always live on the mountaintop, because we learn the hard things in the valleys of our lives.
 On the mountaintop we learn the lessons which bring joy in the journey.

-Copyright 2020: Faithful and Good: Evelyn Mason Wells: All Rights Reserved
+Copyright 2020: He is… Faithful and Good: Evelyn Mason Wells: All Rights Reserved